-ANSWER: Let us look at the scriptures discussing the meeting in question.
+ANSWER: Let us look at the scriptures discussing Abraham and the meeting in question.
 They are found in Genesis 18, "Then the LORD appeared to him by the terebinth trees of Mamre . . . and behold, three men were standing by him . . . and bowed himself to the ground . . .
 So Abraham hurried into the tent to Sarah and said, 'Quickly, make ready three measures of fine meal; knead it and make cakes . . .'"
 (Genesis 18:1 - 2, 6).

-The word "Lord" in the first verse of Genesis 18 is derived from the word Yehovah, the pronunciation of which is usually Jehovah.
-The Bible tells us in places such as Genesis 12:1, 15:1, and so on that the 'father of the faithful' had seen the "Lord" several other times.
-In verse 3 of chapter 18, the word "Lord" is identical to the first verse in the chapter, but is in a plural form.
-This likely indicates that Abram did not know, at least initially, who his visitors really were since they looked like normal humans.
+The word "Lord" in Genesis 18:1 is derived from the word Yehovah, the pronunciation of which is usually Jehovah.
+The Bible tells us in places such as Genesis 12:1, 15:1, and so on that Abraham had seen the "Lord" several other times.
+In Genesis 18:3 the word "Lord" is identical to the first verse in the chapter, but is in a plural form.
+This likely indicates that Abraham did not know, at least initially, who his visitors really were since they looked like normal humans.

 It was not until after everyone had eaten that he realized the true identity of those he served and their true purpose (see Genesis 18:9 - 15).
 Abraham came to understand that one of the 'men' whom he had spoken to was none other than Jesus Christ manifested as a man!

 The 53rd verse of John 8 records part of a discussion between Christ and certain Jews who hated him and wanted him dead.
 Jesus is bluntly asked if he thinks HE is greater than Abraham and the Old Testament prophets, all of which are dead.